mui/toolpad/examples/hacker-news-client/README.md

 ## What's inside

-A Toolpad app that shows how to:
+A Toolpad Studio app that shows how to:

 - chain REST API calls
 - use the List component